-This is a large size o-ring.
+This is a large-size O-ring.
 Take the old gasket in with you so that you purchase a replacement that is the right size.

 Metal brackets used to hold window panes in the window frames.
 When installing glazing points, make certain you exert pressure only towards the sash, not onto the glass.
 Wear heavy-duty gloves when doing work with glass.

-Safety eyewear worn when use for striking, cutting, sanding or spraying tools.
+Safety eyewear worn for striking, cutting, sanding or spraying tools.
 Make certain you purchase good quality safety goggles that fit (or that fit over your eyeglasses!)
 Always wear protective eyewear when using striking, power cutting or power sanding tools.

 Lubricating material used in locations where you do not want a layer of grease which will attract dirt, etc., such as in window tracks.

-Wall hanger for medium weight loads that is screwed into the wall surfaces and then accepts a screw connection for holding the object to the wall.
+Wall hanger for medium-weight loads that is screwed into the wall surfaces and then accepts a screw connection for holding the object to the wall.

 Connected to downspouts help to direct runoff from the foundation.